CogalTek/Practical-Assignment-Groups-8-Ethic/Readme.md

 3. **JSON Case Format**: Standardized format for case information and detective reasoning
 4. **Autonomous Movement System**: Handles pathfinding and character animation
 5. **State Machine**: Manages game phases and transitions

-## Development Notes

-The detective AI makes decisions based on:
-- Contradictions between suspect statements
-- Suspicious behavior during interrogation
-- Evidence found at the crime scene
-- Relationships between suspects and the victim

-The visualization system faithfully represents the detective's thought process and movement throughout the building as it conducts its investigation.

-## Future Improvements

-Potential future improvements include:
-- More complex case generation with multiple crimes
-- Additional interrogation techniques
-- Improved NPC behavior with more complex movement patterns
-- Additional visual effects and animations
-- Sound effects for different actions